adedomin/csc341-project/gym.md

 trainer_id  NUMERIC(10)  PK/FK      The trainer that provides this
                                     service, if null, no trainer.

-cost        NUMERIC(5,2) n/a        The cost this service adds to a
+service_fee NUMERIC(5,2) n/a        The cost this service adds to a
                                     customer's fee.

 time        TIME         n/a        Time this session occurs